cheesyminecart/blog-astro-v3/src/content/blog/brown-dwarves.md

 description: Is it a planet?
 Is it a star?
 No!
 It's a brown dwarf.
 Unravel their secrets by peeling back the layers of their dense clouds, brace yourselves against the searing heat of an L-Type dwarf, and journey through the wild world of brown dwarfs - one that'll leave you starry-eyed.
 ---

 Not every star is created equal.
 Some go on to, quite literally, be stars of the stellar world, burning blue, bright, fast, dead.
-Others prefer a more standard route, living a fulfilled life, maybe for a couple tens of billions of years, then dying, surrounded by their planets. [[Red Dwarves (Astro)|Red dwarves]] just seem to live forever - we haven't even seen the first ones die yet!
+Others prefer a more standard route, living a fulfilled life, maybe for a couple tens of billions of years, then dying, surrounded by their planets.
+Red dwarves just seem to live forever - we haven't even seen the first ones die yet!

 Come the misfits.
 The 'burnouts' - what was once an active, outgoing protostar now reduced to a cooling husk, only visible in the far infrared - the **Brown Dwarfs.**